fbpx

 If you have a large group, you might qualify for a group rate to save money.
 And be sure to check if they offer a military discount.

-How Long Does a Luau Last?
+How Long is a Luau?

 The length of time for luaus can vary, but they’re usually around 5 hours long.
 Typically, they run from 5 PM to 9 PM, although some invite guests to come as early as 4 PM.